-While these models achieve remarkable outcomes with well-calibrated and high-quality video frames, their performance can be substantially compromised by blur effects resulting from human motion.
-In practical settings, such motion-induced blur is often unavoidable, given the unpredictable speeds and movements of the subjects.
-This variability poses significant challenges in preserving the visual quality of the captured images, thereby affecting the fidelity of the 3D reconstructions.

-In particular, blur effects may detrimentally impact the performance of existing human avatar models in two distinct ways.
-First, blurry captures can lead the 3DGS model to learn a distorted 3D representation, stemming from the intrinsic ambiguity of motion blur (Fig.~\ref{fig:disambiguate}).
-This ambiguity hampers the accurate recovery of structural information and texture details.
-Second, despite the possibility of calibrating static cameras prior to capturing, as demonstrated in prior research, blurred captures still result in erroneous estimation of SMPL parameters\footnote{Certain studies, such as~\cite{hu2024gauhuman}, have incorporated a correction module to refine pose parameters during training.
-Nevertheless, experimental results reveal that these modifications often do not achieve optimal performance due to the lack of a precise formulation for the blur process.}.
+While these models have achieved remarkable results with well-calibrated and high-quality video frames, their performance can be significantly degraded by blur effects caused by human motion.
+In practical scenarios, such motion-induced blur is often unavoidable due to the unpredictable speeds and movements of subjects.
+In particular, blur effects can adversely affect the performance of existing models in two key ways.
+First, blurry captures may cause the 3DGS model to learn a distorted 3D representation, arising from the inherent ambiguity of motion blur (Fig.~\ref{fig:disambiguate}).
+Such ambiguity hinders the accurate recovery of structural information and texture details.
+Second, even though static cameras can be calibrated before recording, blurry captures still lead to erroneous estimation of SMPL parameters.\footnote{While certain approaches, such as GauHuman~\cite{hu2024gauhuman}, integrate pose refinement modules, they often yield suboptimal results because they lack a rigorous mechanism for modeling blur-aware motion.}

-A pragmatic strategy to mitigate this issue involves implementing a two-stage baseline approach.
-Initially, 2D deblurring techniques~\cite{zamir2022restormer,zhong2023blur,pan2023deep,liang2024vrt} are employed to restore sharp video sequences.
-Subsequently, the deblurred frames are utilized to train the 3DGS avatar model.
-While this baseline method enhances the visual quality by partially resolving the motion blur ambiguity through 2D deblurring, it overlooks the intrinsic 3D scene information.
-This oversight often results in inconsistencies across multiple views during the deblurring process, which can compromise the effectiveness of the 3DGS model training and lead to suboptimal performance outcomes.
+A practical strategy to mitigate this issue is to implement a two-stage baseline approach.
+First, 2D deblurring techniques~\cite{zamir2022restormer,zhong2023blur,pan2023deep,liang2024vrt} are applied to restore sharp video sequences.
+Then, the deblurred frames are used to train the 3DGS avatar model.
+While this baseline method improves visual quality by partially resolving motion blur ambiguity through 2D deblurring, it overlooks intrinsic 3D scene information.
+This omission often leads to inconsistencies across multiple views during the deblurring process, compromising the performance of the 3DGS avatar model.